 – Break-up and nationalize the Mega Banks, putting them under public control.

 Massive financial and monetary policy reform.
 Return personal banking to the local communities with their original mission.
 End the independence and free-rein of our central bank: the private Federal Reserve.
 That champagne-popping party of collusion with other central banks around the world – as well as the revolving door to and from the Mega Banks – will end and the banks will be put in public hands.
 The central bank will be audited by Congress.
 There needs to be many changes in the shady, corrupt, Brave New Financial World that has gone on a tear redistributing wealth to the already very rich.
 Obscene amounts of money making even more obscene amounts of money by shuffling paper and to think they think they are “working” and actually, “earning” their ridiculous compensations.
-No.
+No. We no longer have capitalism in this country, the free market is a myth, as the big corporations take in billions in corporate welfare and it’s as if anti-trust laws don’t even exist.
+Monopoly capital has a stranglehold on our economy.
+That needs to stop.
+Soon.

 – Outlaw private ownership of electricity and natural gas companies.

 These are the monopoly companies that provide services to our communities and bilk the consumers at every opportunity.
 Public utilities should once again truly be public.
 This would end the practice of for-profit corporate behemoths operating not to provide power and light, but to make outlandish profits using energy-to-the-consumer as their product.
 Production for use – not profit.
+The plunder must stop.
 It will happen sooner than many think.

 – End corporate welfare.